hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 view and the assembler registry.
 It does not start the web server or normal application lifecycle.

+The reusable implementation is carried by the regular `configuration-assembly-processing` dependency.
+Configuration aggregators propagate it naturally through setups to application terminals.
+This is
+intentional:

+- Maven `test` would misclassify configuration assembly as testing;
+- Maven `provided` is flat and would have to be repeated on every aggregator and terminal;
+- neither scope expresses the required union of the application's runtime graph and build-time processing;
+- the marginal runtime footprint is small because model reflection, modeled configuration and YAML processing are already present;
+- the same processing is useful for runtime diagnostics and future configuration reflection.

-This avoids mixing the build-tool classpath with the application classpath.
+The launcher remains a narrow `main(String[])` adapter with filesystem arguments.
+It introduces no modeled command API and contains no artifact resolution.
+This avoids mixing the build-tool classpath with the application
-The RX application Ant script only has to launch a forked Java process after dependencies and indexed resources have been materialized.
+classpath: the RX application Ant script only launches a forked Java process after dependencies and indexed resources have been materialized.

+The core implementation and launcher now exist and are tested independently of the application Ant script.
+Activating the launcher in application assembly is a separate rollout step: the runtime shadow/index representation must first ensure that an effective entry replaces, rather than supplements, its raw fragments.

 Configuration type discovery initially maps the canonical kebab-case filename to application entity short names: